 Mass emigration of Palatines began out of Germany.
 In the spring of 1709, Queen Anne had granted refuge to about 7,000 Palatines who had sailed the Rhine to Rotterdam.
 From here about 3,000 were sent to America either directly, or through England, bound for William Pennís colony.
 The remaining refugees were sent to England to strengthen the Protestant presence in the county.
 By 1710, large groups of Palatines had sailed from London, the last group of which was bound for New York.
 There were 3,200 Palatines on 12 ships that sailed for New York and approximately 470 died en route to America.
 In New York, under the new Governor, Robert Hunter, Palatines worked for British authorities and produced tar and pitch for the Royal Navy in return for their safe pass age.
 They also served as a buffer between the French and Natives on the frontier and the English colonies.
 In 1723, some 33 Palatine families, humiliated under Governor Hunterís rule, migrated from Schoharie, NY, to Tupelhocken, Berks County, PA, where other Palatines had settled.

 Ships passenger lists from a variety of sources including (above) Rupp.
 Originally a printed volume, parts transcribed and posted on the internet.
-I have not found the full volume posted as a PDF file.
-See:

 Directory of Online Transcriptions of Palatine Passenger Lists: Palatine German Immigrant Ships to Philadelphia 1727-1808.
 "This website is a directory of links to online transcriptions of the passenger lists in Pennsylvania German Pioneers by Ralph B. Strassburger and William J. Hinke.
 Some of the lists may have come from other sources such as the Pennsylvania Archives series or Rupp's A Collection of Upwards of Thirty Thousand Names of German, Swiss, Dutch, French and Other Immigrants to Pennsylvania from 1727 to 1776."
+Since many of these lists are scattered across various websites it was thought that a single directory would be useful to genealogy researchers.
+More links will be added as they are found."

 (Need full cite info. - or is it the above publication?)
 History of the German and Swiss Palatines to America written in 1876 by Daniel Rupp.
 Includes the fascinating stories of their failed and successful settlements, the agents who recruited them, and dangers faced from the Indians.
 Many surnames are mentioned.